Vonng/pigsty/docs/INSTALL.md

 **Ansible**

 * Ansible is required and will be installed during [`bootstrap`](#bootstrap) procedure
-* You can also manually install with `yum` and `epel-release` enabled
+* You can also manually install with `yum,` and `epel-release` enabled

-> HINT: **Recommended Releases** are CentOS 7.9 / RockyLinux 8.6 / RockyLinux 9.0 , which are tested and verified.
+> HINT: **Recommended Releases** are CentOS 7.9 / RockyLinux 8.6 / RockyLinux 9.0, which are tested and verified.